Can a Manufacturing Company Legally Hire All Workers Through Contractors? Seeking Insights

 muraliforu2020

-Yes.
-There shall be a notification by the appropriate government prohibiting a particular work/activity.
-As long as there is no such prohibition, employment of contract labour even in core activity can be done.
+Yes, there shall be a notification by the appropriate government prohibiting a particular work/activity.
+As long as there is no such prohibition, the employment of contract labor, even in core activities, can be done.

 gourangarath